mitre/caldera/docs/add_technique.rst

    :pyobject: DirListCollection
    :lines: 21

-The is a list of the fields that will be set on postconditions that are defined in the :code:`postconditions` class variable.
+The :code:`postproperties` is a list of the fields that will be set on postconditions that are defined in the :code:`postconditions` class variable.

 Every Step must have a :code:`description` function: